Local nearest neighbour classification with applications to semi-supervised learning: Global risk of the -nearest neighbour classifier

 Asking for $P_X$ to have a Lebesgue density allows us to define the tail of the distribution as the region where $\bar{f}$ is smaller than some threshold.
 Condition~\textbf{(A.1)} ensures that for all $\delta > 0$ sufficiently small, the set $\mathcal{R} := \{x:\bar{f}(x) > \delta\} \cap \mathcal{X}_{\bar{f}}$ is a $d$-dimensional manifold, and $P_X(\mathcal{R}^c) \leq \mathbb{P}\bigl\{\bar{f}(X) \leq \delta\bigr\}$, where the latter quantity can be bounded using~\textbf{(A.4)}.
 The first part of~\textbf{(A.2)} asks for a certain level of smoothness for $\bar{f}$ in a neighbourhood of $\mathcal{S}$, and controls the behaviour of its first and second derivatives there relative to the original density.
 In particular, the greater degree of regularity asked of these derivatives in the tails of the marginal density in~\eqref{Eq:A2eq} allows us still to control the error of a Taylor approximation even in this region.
 The condition~\eqref{Eq:A2eq} is satisfied by all Gaussian and multivariate-$t$ densities, for example, for appropriate choices of $\epsilon_0$ and~$\ell$.
 The last part of~\textbf{(A.2)} concerns the behaviour of the marginal feature distribution away from $\mathcal{S}^{\epsilon_0}$ and is often referred to as the strong minimal mass assumption \citep[e.g.][]{Gadat:16}.
 It requires that the mass of the marginal feature distribution is not concentrated in the neighbourhood of a point and is a rather weaker condition than we ask for on $\mathcal{S}^{\epsilon_0}$; in particular, we do not insist that derivatives of $\bar{f}$ exist in this region.

-The first part of~\textbf{(A.3)} asks for the class conditional densities, when weighted by their respective prior probabilities, to cross at an angle, while the bounds on the first and second derivatives of $\eta$ ensure that we can estimate $\eta$ sufficiently well.
-The last part of this condition asks that $\eta$ does not approach the critical value of $1/2$ too fast on the complement of $\mathcal{S}^{\epsilon_0}$.
-The first requirement of~\textbf{(A.4)} is a simple moment condition, while the second ensures that the constants $B_1$ and $B_2$ in~\eqref{eq:B1B2defRd} below are finite where needed.
+The condition $\inf_{x_0\in \mathcal{S}}\|\dot{\eta}(x_0)\| \geq \epsilon_0M_0$ in~\textbf{(A.3)} asks for the class conditional densities, when weighted by their respective prior probabilities, to cross at an angle; in particular, this ensures that $\mathcal{S}$ is a $(d-1)$-dimensional, orientable manifold (cf. Section~\ref{Sec:Forms}).
+Moreover, the bounds on the first and second derivatives of $\eta$ in a neighbourhood of $\mathcal{S}$ ensure that we can estimate $\eta$ sufficiently well.
+The last part of~\textbf{(A.3)} asks that~$\eta$ does not approach the critical value of $1/2$ too fast on the complement of $\mathcal{S}^{\epsilon_0}$.
+Assumption~\textbf{(A.4)} is a simple moment condition that, together with~\textbf{(A.2)}, ensures that the constants $B_1$ and $B_2$ in~\eqref{eq:B1B2defRd} below are finite where needed.